alfateam/orm-benchmarks/README.md

 # ORM Benchmarks for Orange, Drizzle , Prisma and MikroORM

-This guide explains how to run the project with SQL Server using the Remote - Containers extension in Visual Studio Code.
+This guide explains how to run the project with Postgres using the Remote - Containers extension in Visual Studio Code.
 The benchmarks will run in the github action as well.

 ## Prerequisites